 Learn more about Clinical Experience I (accessible to preceptors and students only).

-As part of the Complete DO course, each ATSU-KCOM student completes a two-week preceptorship at a clinical site in Missouri between semesters 2 and 3.
+As part of the Complete DO course, each ATSU-KCOM student completes a two-week clinical experience at a clinical site in Missouri between semesters 2 and 3.
 Focused on patient assessment and basic clinical skills, this experience helps students apply classroom knowledge in clinical settings serving underserved populations.
 Each student spends two weeks with a physician in a clinic or facility that provides primary healthcare services in the areas of general practice/family medicine, general internal medicine, pediatrics, obstetrics/gynecology, or emergency care.
 The student assists the physician and staff, observes how the physician interacts with patients and staff, and contributes to provision of care on-site and in the community service setting.

 ATSU AHEC Program Office staff: